treipatru/NPC-Identity-Generator/README.md

 Character art by Alexandru Călin.

 ### License ###
-The NPC Identity Generator is licensed under an MIT license.
+All contents of the NPC Identity Generator are licensed under an MIT license except for the character art.

+Character art (/src/images/portrait/) is copyright Alexandru Călin 2016.